artokun/painted-dog-prototype/docs/motion-system-architecture.md

 ## Overview

-This document provides a comprehensive analysis of the motion system used in the Painted Dog 3D book visualization project.
-The system leverages React Three Fiber (R3F) for 3D rendering and React Spring for physics-based animations to create a sophisticated, interactive book stack experience.
+This document provides a comprehensive analysis of the motion system used in the Painted Dog 3D book catalog project.
+The system leverages React Three Fiber (R3F) for 3D rendering and React Spring for physics-based animations to create a sophisticated, interactive book stack experience with Contentful CMS integration.

+**Last Updated**: January 2025
+**Status**: Production Ready with Performance Optimizations Completed

 ## Core Technologies